MEET THE TEAM

 BPsych, BSocSc, Clinical PhD, MAPS

-Wesley is a registered psychologist and a clinical psychologist registrar.
-He completed his PhD in Clinical Psychology at Griffith University and his research was focused on the development of a video game based assessment of Problem Gambling/Gambling Disorder.
+Wesley is a clinical psychologist.
+He completed his PhD in Clinical Psychology at Griffith University, with his research focusing on the development of a video game based assessment of Problem Gambling/Gambling Disorder.

 BPsych (Hons), MPsych (Clin), MAPS